HomeOfVapourSynthEvolution/vsTAAmbk/README.md

     0 - No preaa ; 1 - Vertical ; 2 - Horizontal ; -1 - Both
     Pretty useful against residual comb.
 * *cycle* - Cycle times of main AA (Default 0).
-    The main purpose of this is to against 3D aliasing or clip with horrible aliasing
+    The main purpose of cycle is to against 3D aliasing or clip with horrible aliasing
 * *mtype* - Select the method to build mask.
 * *mclip* - Use your own mask clip instead of creating one.
 * *mthr*,*mthr2* - Paraments for mask builder.
-    For more details please see the threads in NMM-HD
+    For more details please see the thread in NMM-HD
 * *mlthresh* - Set luma thresh for n-pass mask.
 List
 * *mpand* - Times of expanding and inpanding of the mask.
 (Default [2,1])
 * *txtprt* - Create a mask to protect white captions on screen.
 1~255 (Default None)